- About “Cover The Uninsured Week”

 - Prayer and Liturgy Resources

 You may be hearing about Cover the Uninsured Week activities in your communities, especially those sponsored by health care leaders and religious leaders.
-For example, health fairs and ecumenical and interfaith prayer breakfasts were among the successful events held last year.
-If you hear about such events or are asked to help plan one, I hope you can participate as a representative of the Catholic community.
-If you want to know who is organizing events in your community, go to the Cover the Uninsured Week website (CoverTheUninsuredWeek.org) and click on “What’s Happening.”
-You will find suggestions for what you can do, regional contacts who can help you plan an event, and materials, including an Interfaith Action Kit.
+For example, health fairs and ecumenical and interfaith prayer breakfasts are an excellent way to raise awareness.
+If you hear about such events or are asked to help plan one, please consider participating as a representative of the Catholic community.
+If you want to know who is organizing events in your community, go to the Cover the Uninsured Week website (CoverTheUninsuredWeek.org) and click on “Learn about your State.”
+You will find information about your state and local events.
+In the “How to Help” Section, you will find suggestions for what you can do, materials to help you plan an event, and lots of great ideas.
 You can also check the Catholic Health Association website for CTUW materials (www.chausa.org).
 Here are some other resources you may find helpful:

 - A joint letter from Bishop Nicholas DiMarzio, Ph.D., D.D., Chairman of the USCCB Domestic Policy Committee, and Sr. Carol Keehan, DC, President and CEO of CHA, which was sent to all bishops asking for their participation in the week.

 - “A Call to Care” from representatives of the faith communities and organizations sponsoring CTUW.